 Anyone who isn’t dead or in prison has heard of Elon Musk.

-Elon Musk is only 49 years old.
-And yet he’s already achieved more success than a million average people combined together.
+Elon Musk is just over 50 years old.
+And yet he’s already achieved more success than a million average people combined.

 How is this possible?
 No easy answer.
 Mostly it’s due to his superhuman levels of willpower.
 But these success habits will help, too.

 Elon Musk encourages an open flow of information.

 This is by design.
 The chain of command is too complicated.